 3/ chin-ups (these are considered an advanced exercise) motions

 These can all be performed with free with free weights (dumbells and barbells) or weight machines.
 Most gyms will offer a wide variety of options for you to work these muscle groups.

 A very important point to keep in mind while weight training is to always use proper form by utilising a slow and controlled motion and working through a full range of motion.
 It is also important to work with intensity by performing repetitions on each exercise until the muscles are fully fatigued.
 You can get very good results with just one or two sets per exercise and a couple of workouts per week.

 Your legs should not be neglected so you will want to include some :

 3/ leg press exercises

 Stronger legs will definitely help with your stabilisation as you draw and shoot.

-Remember you do not need to spend a lot of time on your strength training program but including it in your training will provide benefit to your archery.
+Remember you do not need to spend a lot of time on your strength training program but including it in your training, along with healthy food habits, will provide benefit to your archery.
 You will find that the task of drawing the bow, holding steady as you aim and performing shots repeatedly will be much easier.
 This will allow you to concentrate more on your aiming and technique leading to increased accuracy.